<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 The surface of a vinyl liner pool is also relatively algae-resistant.

-However, algae can grow in submerged areas that don’t circulate water, like the seams around the pool steps.
+However, algae can grow in submerged areas that don’t circulate water, like the seams and around the pool steps.

 Conclusion